apache/doris/docs/en/docs/lakehouse/multi-catalog/hive.md

 ## Hive Version

 Doris can correctly access the Hive Metastore in different Hive versions.
 By default, Doris will access the Hive Metastore with a Hive 2.3 compatible interface.

+If you meet error message like `Invalid method name: 'get_table_req'`, which means the hive version is mismatch.

-You can also specify the hive version when creating the Catalog.
+You can specify the hive version when creating the Catalog.
 If accessing Hive 1.1.0 version:

 ```sql
 CREATE CATALOG hive PROPERTIES (